zhangse/bsidessf-hands-on-devsecops-2025/src/README.md

 The first option is to select the `Protect this branch` button from the repository next to the above message.

-The second option is to configure the branch protection rule through the settings.
+The second option is to configure the `Rulesets` through the settings.
 To do this, follow these steps:

 1. Select `Settings` from the top menu

 2. On the left select `Branches`

-3. You should see a button called `Add banch protection rule`
+3. You should see a button called `Add banch ruleset`.
+For those of you familiar with GitHub, you will also see the old `branch protection rule` option.

 4. When you select this, a menu will load.

-5. You can set the `Branch name pattern` to `main`
+5. You can select the `Target branches` as `Include by pattern` and set this to `main`

-6. Select `Require a pull request before merging`
+6. Select `Require a pull request before merging` from the Branch rules check boxes.

-7. Next select `Require status checks to pass before merging`
+7. Next select `Require code scanning results`

 8. Select `Create`